ajmal017/stock-advisor-software/README.md

 https://github.com/hanegraaff/stock-advisor-infrastructure

 This project contains the Stock Advisor application software.
 It is organized into two services that run as docker images.
-The first is a recommendation system that generates stock predictions based on various trading strategies, and the second is a portfolio manager that executes trades based on those same predictions.
+The first is a recommendation system that generates predictions based on various trading strategies, and the second is a portfolio manager that executes trades based on those same predictions.

 # Table of Contents